Charlie McAvoy: 2018–19 season

 The following season, after playing in seven games, McAvoy was taken out of the Bruins lineup due to suffering a concussion on October 18 in a game against the Edmonton Oilers.
 He was officially placed on the Bruins injured reserve on October 30, and was activated off injured reserve on December 6, after missing 20 games.
 In his second game back, McAvoy left a game between the Bruins and Toronto Maple Leafs early after a late hit from Leafs forward Zach Hyman, but did not suffer any apparent injury.
 Hyman later received a two-game suspension for the hit.
 On May 7, 2019, McAvoy was suspended one playoff game for an illegal check to the head of Columbus Blue Jackets right winger Josh Anderson during game 6 of the second round.
 As a result of the suspension, he missed game 1 of the Eastern Conference final against the Carolina Hurricanes.
-McAvoy's sophomore season would end in heartbreak as the Bruins would fall to the St. Louis Blues in Game 7 of the 2019 Stanley Cup Finals.
+McAvoy's sophomore season ended in heartbreak as the Bruins fell to the St. Louis Blues in Game 7 of the 2019 Stanley Cup Finals.
 McAvoy recorded eight points in the playoff run.

 2019–20 season

 On September 15, 2019, as a restricted free agent, McAvoy signed a three-year, $14.7 million contract with the Bruins.

-McAvoy was expected to take a big step forward in his production starting in the 2019–20 season, playing alongside NHL legend and Bruins captain Zdeno Chára.
-Unfortunately, this wasn't the case for McAvoy, who struggled when it came to his offensive numbers.
-He would only have 13 assists by the end of the calendar year, far from his projected total.
-It wouldn't be until February 5, 2020, that McAvoy would score his first goal of the season, an overtime winner against the Chicago Blackhawks.
+McAvoy did not take a big step forward in his production in the 2019–20 season, playing alongside NHL legend and Bruins captain Zdeno Chára.
+He had only 13 assists by the end of the calendar year, and didn't score his first goal of the season until February 5, 2020, an overtime winner against the Chicago Blackhawks.
 The NHL suspended the season in early March due to the COVID-19 pandemic, and later announced that the season was cancelled altogether, finishing McAvoy's season with five goals and 27 assists.
 In the 2020 Stanley Cup playoffs, playing in a bubble due to the pandemic, McAvoy recorded one goal and three assists, as the Bruins fell in five games in the second round to the Lightning.
-Although his offensive numbers were seen as low, he took a huge step defensively, and finished 10th in Norris Trophy voting, awarded to the league's best defensemen.
+He finished 10th in Norris Trophy voting, awarded to the league's best defensemen.